I’m a New York based costume designer with experience across film, television, and live performance.

 Born and raised in South Florida, I was immersed in arts education from a young age, with a focus on theatrical storytelling through clothing.
 Following that passion, I moved to New York City to further pursue my career.

-In theatre and dance, I’ve designed for companies and venues such as Clubbed Thumb, The New Ohio, Ensemble Studio Theatre, Urban Stages, Gibney Dance, New Chamber Ballet, American Dance Festival, Lake Tahoe Dance Collective, and the American Academy in Rome.
+In theatre and dance, I’ve designed for companies and venues such as Clubbed Thumb, The New Ohio, Ensemble Studio Theatre, Urban Stages, Megan Williams, Dash Ensemble, Gibney Dance, New Chamber Ballet, American Dance Festival, Lake Tahoe Dance Collective, and the American Academy in Rome.
 I’ve managed costume builds for works by Lucinda Childs, Ron K. Brown, Ballet Trockadero de Monte Carlo, and Pennsylvania Ballet.
 My experience also includes working as a Cutter on Cinderella and The Machinist on Broadway at Timberlake Studios, and as a Draper at Parsons-Meares.

 As a designer and instructor, I’ve collaborated with Columbia University, Marymount Manhattan College, Lee Strasberg Theatre and Film Institute, Stella Adler Studio of Acting, AMDA College and Conservatory, York College, and St. John’s College.
 From 2016 to 2020, I also worked as a Teaching Artist with Roundabout Theatre Company.